-Killing Rats with Baking Soda | Does it Really Work?
+Killing Rats with Baking Soda | How does it Really Work?

-What if I tell you about baking soda for rat control?
+What if I tell you about BAKING SODA for rat control?
 Sounds interesting, right?
 Let’s find out if this chemical can completely eliminate rats.

 Before diving deeper into your homemade rat poison, we should know first about baking soda.

-Baking soda is an adaptable ingredient that has a purpose in baking, but it also shines when it comes to odor neutralization and house cleaning.
+Baking soda is one of the most used raising agents in baked goods.
+It can serve multiple purposes like it also shines when it comes to odor neutralization and house cleaning.

 killing rats with baking soda

 Does Baking Soda Kill Rats?
+How?

+Yes, baking soda kill rats.
 This homemade rat poison reacts with the rat’s stomach acids, producing carbon dioxide gas right after.

 Technically, killing rats with baking soda is possible, but its concept is much more complicated than you know.